olivertzeng/homework/cat/cities.md

 # Comparison between Taipei and Prague
   Taipei and Prague are two of the well known cities in the world.
-In general, although it is easy to identify between them, but it may be surprising for you to know about some special properties they share in common.
-In short, both cities are rich cultural heritage, world economic cities, and have diverse historical meanings.
+In general, although it is easy to identify between them, it may be surprising for you to know about some special properties they share in common.
+In short, both cities have rich cultural heritage, world economic cities, and have diverse historical meanings.

   One of the similarities is that both of the cities have rich in culture.
-Both of these cities have an insane amount of different.
+Both of these cities have an insane amount of differences.
 For instance, there are the indigenous, the Hans, and the Taiwanese new immigrants' culture in Taipei.
 Or the Czech, Russians, Germans' culture in Prague.

   Another noticeable point that both of these two cities have in common is that both of them are global